TimurK07/TimurK07/README.md

 # Timur Kaliev

-Frontend Developer · 18 · Pavlodar, Kazakhstan
+Frontend Developer · Astana, Kazakhstan

 I turn ideas into interactive, user-friendly web experiences.
 Frontend development is my main focus, but I’m also curious about AI and blockchain, exploring how they can reshape the web.